TWMProgrammer/HugoWebsite/content/posts/quotes.md

 > The masks we put on for society take on a personality of their own if we are not careful

 > Qu'ils coexistent avec nous dans ce monde, d'accord, mais il est hors de question qu'ils cohabitent avec nous

+> Love how kids hide behind irony to try to show what they really like but don't dare to make fun of it